 - Tax preparer information (if used)

-- Names, home address, SSN and ownership percentages of owners/officers/members
+- Names, home address, Social Security Number, and ownership percentages of owners/officers/members

 How much does a sales tax certificate of authority cost in New York?